-Formal definitions of terms used frequently by Europeana and our Network
+In this glossary you can find formal definitions of terms used frequently by the Europeana Initiative and across Europeana’s frameworks.

 Some of these terms have a legal definition that is used in agreements that form the Europeana Licensing Framework.
 Where this applies, the legal definition is provided with additional clarification as required.

 Initial capital letters are used here to show terms that are defined elsewhere in the glossary.
 When used in normal text, the only terms that should be capitalised are: Data Exchange Agreement, Europeana Data Model, Europeana Licensing Framework, Europeana Semantic Elements and Linked Open Data.

 Access: the ability to view a Digital Object or Metadata that is available online.